abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoids from numbers
 ---

 Mathematics is not only about numbers, however numbers do tend to pop up in most of its areas, and monoids are no exception.
-The set of natural numbers $\mathbb{N}$ forms a monoid when combined with the all too familiar operation of addition (or *under* addition as it is traditionally said.)
-This group is denoted $\left< \mathbb{N},+ \right>$ (in general, all groups are denoted by specifying the set and the operation, enclosed in angle brackets.)
+The set of natural numbers $\mathbb{N}$ forms a monoid when combined with the all too familiar operation of addition (or *under* addition as it is traditionally said).
+This group is denoted $\left< \mathbb{N},+ \right>$ (in general, all groups are denoted by specifying the set and the operation, enclosed in angle brackets).

 ![The monoid of numbers under addition](../03_monoid/numbers_addition.svg)